niolabs/docs/docs/includes/nio-intro.md

 If the output doesn’t need to be visualized, the signals can be sent to other services by way of a publisher block, or to a database with a database block.

 You can browse all of the available blocks at http://blocks.n.io.
 Feel free to make more services by connecting blocks to perform various tasks on your own.

-If you would like to explore configuring blocks and sharing signals across services and instances, be sure to check out the nio 101 [tutorials](/nio-101/restful-api/README.md) that expand in complexity.
-As a next step, we recommend exploring the [Distributed Demo](https://workshops.n.io/plant) to better understand the value of distributed computing and how nio can be applied to a real-world application.